eladvengrover/ParkiTech2/README.txt

 Parkitect is a comprehensive IoT solution designed to simplify guest parking management in residential and commercial buildings.
 By offering features for tenant reservations, guest access control, and real-time management tools for building administrators, Parkitect helps create a seamless parking experience.

-For in-depth details on features, architecture, and use cases, please refer to the accompanying project document - "Workshop on IoT - Parkitect.pdf".
+For in-depth details on features, architecture, and use cases, please refer to the accompanying project document - "Workshop on IoT - Parkitect.pdf" (./Workshop%20on%20IoT%20-%20Parkitect.pdf).

 ### Setup and Installation